In the USA and China an increasing number of tech companies are bringing more in house. Is this the lesson for Insurance? Insource not Outsource?

 Why you may ask – basically its more data and more control and more flexibility in the LONG TERM to use Tech – think here of autonomous truck….
 If left with outsourced companies, Amazon would not have the data, skills and capabilities to build their own service.
 Bringing it inhouse means it can now automate at its OWN pace and transition the business very effectively.
 And this is kinda what it did with AWS – built up a core business for itself and then resold it to everyone else.

-Lessons for Insurance?
+Lessons from Amazon for Insurance?
 What can the an insurance company do?

 - Bring core services in house.